jihok/scream-analytics/README.md

   utility functions for market data (formatting, transforming) and types related to markets -- we have an interface for each Market query to ensure full type safety.
 - Account
   utility functions for Account data (transforms, health score comput) and types related to Account

+## Mocks:

+useful if working offline, subgraph is down, or if needed for testing.